Lake County Real Estate Sales Dashboard 2018 through 2022 – Updated 5/16/2023

 Revaluations and Triennial Updates– Ohio law provides that taxes may increase on only the unvoted millage (the first ten mills).
 All voted levies which constitute most ot the total tax rates are subject to the H.B.
 920 credits or tax reduction factors.

 New Construction– Whenever new value is added or removed from a property, taxes will increase or decrease accordingly.

 Levy– Whenever voters pass new levies, taxes will increase according to the specific millage voted.
 This is the principal reason property taxes increase.

-CAU Values– CAU values are readjusted every three years by the state Tax Commissioner to account for changing agricultural production costs and commodity prices.
+CAU Values– CAUV values are readjusted every three years by the state Tax Commissioner to account for changing agricultural production costs and commodity prices.
 These could cause a shift or change in the reduction factors.